Emotional Intelligence in the workplace

 Introduction to Emotional Intelligence

 How we manage our emotions and empathise with other people can have a dramatic impact on our effectiveness at leading and achieving results.
 This emotional intelligence course helps you better sense and respond to your own emotions and the emotions of others.
+This course is available in Perth and select regional locations.

 Location